adc-trust-ai/trust-free/README.md

 https://adc-trust-ai.github.io/trust/

-Further details about TRUST™, Renet™ and our novel variable importance algorithms can be found in our preprints on arXiv:
+Further technical details about TRUST™, Renet™ and our novel variable importance algorithms can be found in our preprints on arXiv:

 https://www.arxiv.org/abs/2506.15791